Video: How to teach an adult to ride a bike

-Watch our video showing how to teach an adult to cycle.
+Watch our video (above) showing how to teach an adult to cycle by following Cycling UK’s 10 simple steps.

-First of all find a good location – a paved surface, one without traffic, and ideally not many onlookers – a park or empty car park, for example.
+First of all find the right location.
+You want ;a smooth, flat, paved surface, one without traffic, and ideally not many onlookers – a park or empty car park, for example.

 2. Check the bike

 Most bikes are suitable if they are the right size for the rider.
 Check that both brakes work, the tyres are pumped up and the saddle and headset aren’t loose or wobbly.
 Also check for wear in the rims or cracks in the frame.
-Spin the pedals round and make sure the chain is oiled.
+Spin the pedals round to ensure both they and the wheels move smoothly, and make sure the chain is oiled.

-Ensure they are comfortable sitting on the saddle with both feet touching the ground and can reach the brake levers.
-You may have to lower the saddle to its lowest point to start with – once the adult is pedalling confidently, you can raise it again.
+Ensure the trainee is comfortable sitting on the saddle with both feet touching the ground and can reach the brake levers.
+You may have to lower the saddle to its lowest point to start with – once the trainee is pedalling confidently, you can raise it again.

 3. Check the rider